 We’ll create an app called hello so first create the

-working directory and initialize the app hello
+working directory and initialize the app hello:

-will ask some questions (and will propose the default
+npm init will ask some questions (and will propose the default

 values) about the package name, the entry point, the licence, version,